 Michelle has written and presented academic papers on the social and cultural aspects of the steelband art form as well as conducted pan workshops at various academic institutions which include Springfield College in Tampa, Florida and Haydon Bridge High School in England.
 She recently concluded a Panorama Arranging workshop hosted by the Pan In Schools Coordinating Council.

 JOURNEY IN PAN

 Her first instrument was the piano which she began playing at the age of five.
 However, her journey into the steelpan arena began at the age of 14 as a Fourth Form student at the St. Francois Girls’ College where she learned to play the tenor pan.
-There, she ascended to captaincy and having graduated from Sixth Form, she became a member of the parent band, T&TEC Power Stars.
+There, she ascended to captaincy and having graduated from Sixth Form, she became a member of the parent band, Power Stars.
 She also performed with Scrunters Pan Groove, Casablanca, and Phase II Pan Groove where she was made captain.

 Michelle’s musical experiences also include adjudication at the National Song Festival, Junior Panorama, Junior Steelband Music Festival, National Panorama - Single Pan category.
 She has also performed at the prestigious Royal Albert Hall in London, the Westminster Abbey, Brooklyn Academy of Music in New York, with other performances in Canada, France, Holland, Scotland, Wales, Martinique and Barbados.